Secure | No Obligation | Takes 2 Minutes

-Generally, these schools don’t benefit from public funding.
-These are tuition-driven institutions that in many cases require a significant financial commitment from students and parents, often before classes actually begin.
+Generally private schools do not benefit from public funding because they are tuition-driven institutions that, in many cases, require a significant financial commitment from students and parents.

-But private schools, like any other business, can suddenly shutter for a host of reasons, which can be devastating for parents and students who have already invested time and money working toward graduation day.
+Private schools, like any other business, can suddenly shut down for a number of reasons, which can be devastating for parents and students who have already invested a significant amount of time and money.

 To help protect parents and students, most states require private schools to post a bond with the state Department of Education.
 Because private school tuition is often paid before classes even begin, these bonds guarantee that students and parents will receive at least some of their tuition money back in the event of a school closure.